cmashburn/KSU_PSYC_4455/_pages/language.md

 <figure>
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/Spectrogram_of_I_owe_you.png" alt="A spectrogram of the phrase I owe you.">
-    <figcaption>A spectrogram of the phrase *I owe you*.
+    <figcaption>A spectrogram of the phrase "I owe you".
 There are no clearly distinguishable boundaries between speech sounds.
 [3]</figcaption>
 </figure>

 Because the speech signal is not linear, this leads to the **segmentation problem**.
 It is difficult to delimit a stretch of speech signal as belonging to a single perceptual unit.
 Instead, the acoustic properties of phonemes blend together and depend on the context (because, e.g., of coarticulation, discussed above).